West London community action during the Coronavirus outbreak

 - Apetito can provide a hot or frozen meals service to residents in need.
 Find out more

 - Hillingdon Borough has a wide range of volunteering groups who are always on the look out for volunteers and support.
 Read more >>.

 - Hillingdon Food Bank welcomes any support that can be afforded at this time.

 - A new community hub will be set up over the coming days, which will act as a focal point for queries from residents and businesses, and help manage the ongoing coronavirus support effort.
 Hounslow Council will provide more information as soon as it’s up and running.

 - Hounslow Community Foodbox is a volunteer run charity that provides emergency food and support and advice to those who are in need and live in the London Borough of Hounslow.
-If you would like to make a financial donation If you would like to donate please contact Philip Jones at firstname.lastname@example.org or 07743 547262
+Make an online donation with Gift Aid through the Charities Aid Foundation website: https://www.cafonline.org/my-personal-giving/start-giving/donate-now.
+The best way to find the Hounslow Community Foodbox is to search by their registered charity number: 1170666.
+If you would like to make a financial donation directly, please contact Philip Jones at firstname.lastname@example.org or 07743 547262.

 - Volunteering Hounslow has a dedicated Coronavirus resource outlining how you can help during the outbreak.